-The following valuation techniques and inputs were used to estimate the fair value of assets and liabilities carried at fair value on the Statement of Net Position.
-There have been no changes to these techniques and inputs during the fiscal year ended June 30, 2019.
+The following valuation techniques and inputs were used to estimate the fair value of assets and liabilities carried at fair value on the Statements of Net Position.
+There have been no changes to these techniques and inputs during the fiscal years ended June 30, 2020 and 2019.